|1. International Factor Movement|

 If the immigrants have a lower income in the new country, their arrival lowers average income in the host country. (if the immigrants become nationals of the host country)

 Labor Income: The nationality of immigrants changes.
 Accordingly, their income stays in the host country, except remittances.

 Capital Income: Income of the capitalists are sent to the Source country.
-Nationality of the capitalists does not change.
+The nationality of the capitalists does not change .

 Migrants do not pay taxes to the source country

 They do not receive public goods of the source country.
 Revenue loss generally exceeds the gains from reduced congestion of public services.

 remittances increase ($307 billion in 2009)